magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 to accept the ones screwed into the task definition code.

 What if we want to compile CLJS with a different optimization option from the default `none` one?
-What if we create new namespace testing other portions of the source code?
+What if we create new namespaces for testing other portions of the source code?
 And what if we want to specifically test non portable CLJ or CLJS code?

 Enter
 [Task Options DSL](https://github.com/boot-clj/boot/wiki/Task-Options-DSL)